 Many individual leaders struggle to find the time or resources to pursue personal development or to execute a project they believe will enhance their own leadership potential.
 The demands of leading a movement or organization may require all their time and energy.
 Accordingly, we explored ways to support leaders in the ways they wish to learn, grow, and advance their skills.

-With MacArthur support, Leaders for a New Chicago awards $50,000 to 10 to 15 recipients a year: a no-strings-attached $25,000 award to enable individuals to pursue their own self-defined goals, and a $25,000 general operating grant for the individuals' affiliated organizations.
-The program supported 45 recipients during its first four years.
-To learn more, we encourage you to review the Leaders for a New Chicago page on the Field Foundation’s website.
+Leaders for a New Chicago awards $50,000 to 10 to 15 recipients a year: a no-strings-attached $25,000 award to enable individuals to pursue their own self-defined goals, and a $25,000 general operating grant for the individuals' affiliated organizations.
+The program supported 35 recipients during its first three years.
+To nominate a leader or self-nominate, please see the Field Foundation’s nomination portal.

 Support for Leadership Advancement within Organizations

-The Chicago Commitment has engaged an evaluation and learning partner to measure and evaluate the progress of the strategy, test assumptions underpinning it, and collect information about the context in which the strategy operates.
+The Chicago Commitment has engaged an evaluation and learning partner, Education Development Center, to measure and evaluate the progress of the strategy, test assumptions underpinning it, and collect information about the context in which the strategy operates.
 The focus of these activities is on learning.
 We aim to understand how the strategy contributes to advancing racial equity and building a more inclusive Chicago.